-The following table compares the unaudited condensed consolidated statements of operations for the three and nine-month periods ended January 31, 2007 and 2006.
-This table provides you with an overview of the changes in the condensed consolidated statements of operations for the comparative periods, which changes are further discussed below.
+The following table compares the unaudited condensed consolidated statements of operations for the three-month periods ended July 31, 2007 and 2006.
+This table provides you with an overview of the changes in the condensed consolidated statements of operations for the comparative periods, which are further discussed below.